Invesco LLC Sells 243 Shares of NVIDIA Co. (NASDAQ:NVDA)

-Invesco LLC cut its holdings in shares of NVIDIA Co.
-(NASDAQ:NVDA – Free Report) by 6.3% during the third quarter, Holdings Channel reports.
-The fund owned 3,625 shares of the computer hardware maker’s stock after selling 243 shares during the period.
-Invesco LLC’s holdings in NVIDIA were worth $1,577,000 at the end of the most recent reporting period.
+Invesco LLC decreased its position in shares of NVIDIA Co.
+(NASDAQ:NVDA – Free Report) by 6.3% during the 3rd quarter, Holdings Channel reports.
+The institutional investor owned 3,625 shares of the computer hardware maker’s stock after selling 243 shares during the quarter.
+Invesco LLC’s holdings in NVIDIA were worth $1,577,000 at the end of the most recent quarter.

-A number of other large investors have also bought and sold shares of NVDA.
-Lineweaver Wealth Advisors LLC grew its holdings in NVIDIA by 0.9% during the second quarter.
-Lineweaver Wealth Advisors LLC now owns 2,432 shares of the computer hardware maker’s stock worth $1,029,000 after purchasing an additional 22 shares during the period.
-Family Legacy Inc. grew its holdings in NVIDIA by 4.1% during the third quarter.
-Family Legacy Inc. now owns 554 shares of the computer hardware maker’s stock worth $241,000 after purchasing an additional 22 shares during the period.
-BCM Advisors LLC grew its holdings in NVIDIA by 0.8% during the second quarter.
-BCM Advisors LLC now owns 3,023 shares of the computer hardware maker’s stock worth $1,390,000 after purchasing an additional 23 shares during the period.
-Cassia Capital Partners LLC boosted its holdings in shares of NVIDIA by 2.0% during the third quarter.
-Cassia Capital Partners LLC now owns 1,193 shares of the computer hardware maker’s stock worth $519,000 after acquiring an additional 23 shares during the period.
-Finally, Yarger Wealth Strategies LLC boosted its holdings in shares of NVIDIA by 1.9% during the third quarter.
-Yarger Wealth Strategies LLC now owns 1,210 shares of the computer hardware maker’s stock worth $526,000 after acquiring an additional 23 shares during the period.
-64.79% of the stock is currently owned by institutional investors.
+Several other large investors have also recently bought and sold shares of NVDA.
+United Bank lifted its holdings in NVIDIA by 28.9% during the 1st quarter.
+United Bank now owns 7,717 shares of the computer hardware maker’s stock worth $2,106,000 after buying an additional 1,730 shares in the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. lifted its stake in shares of NVIDIA by 6.8% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 3,904,772 shares of the computer hardware maker’s stock valued at $1,065,457,000 after purchasing an additional 249,045 shares during the period.
+MAS Advisors LLC lifted its stake in shares of NVIDIA by 42.1% in the 1st quarter.
+MAS Advisors LLC now owns 1,967 shares of the computer hardware maker’s stock valued at $545,000 after purchasing an additional 583 shares during the period.
+Navis Wealth Advisors LLC lifted its stake in shares of NVIDIA by 205.3% in the 1st quarter.
+Navis Wealth Advisors LLC now owns 2,900 shares of the computer hardware maker’s stock valued at $791,000 after purchasing an additional 1,950 shares during the period.
+Finally, Ergoteles LLC acquired a new position in shares of NVIDIA in the 1st quarter valued at $929,000.
+Institutional investors and hedge funds own 64.79% of the company’s stock.

-NVIDIA (NASDAQ:NVDA – Get Free Report) last issued its quarterly earnings results on Tuesday, November 21st.
-The computer hardware maker reported $4.02 EPS for the quarter, beating analysts’ consensus estimates of $3.03 by $0.99.
-The business had revenue of $18.12 billion for the quarter, compared to analysts’ expectations of $16.19 billion.
+NVIDIA (NASDAQ:NVDA – Get Free Report) last announced its quarterly earnings results on Tuesday, November 21st.
+The computer hardware maker reported $4.02 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.03 by $0.99.
+The company had revenue of $18.12 billion during the quarter, compared to the consensus estimate of $16.19 billion.
 NVIDIA had a net margin of 42.10% and a return on equity of 72.28%.
-The business’s quarterly revenue was up 205.5% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.34 earnings per share.
-As a group, analysts predict that NVIDIA Co. will post 11.08 EPS for the current year.
+The company’s revenue for the quarter was up 205.5% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.34 earnings per share.
+On average, equities analysts predict that NVIDIA Co. will post 11.08 EPS for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, December 28th.
-Stockholders of record on Wednesday, December 6th were given a dividend of $0.04 per share.
-The ex-dividend date of this dividend was Tuesday, December 5th.
-This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.03%.
-NVIDIA’s dividend payout ratio (DPR) is presently 2.11%.
+Investors of record on Wednesday, December 6th were issued a $0.04 dividend.
+The ex-dividend date was Tuesday, December 5th.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.03%.
+NVIDIA’s payout ratio is 2.11%.

 NVIDIA Corporation provides graphics, and compute and networking solutions in the United States, Taiwan, China, and internationally.
 The company's Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building 3D designs and virtual worlds.